AyyerLab/ResEx-phasing/docs/sim-tutorial.md

 ```
 The `process_map.sh` script parses the CCP4 map and produces a complex-valued
 volume representing the Fourier transform of the molecule and a 3D support mask,
 among a few other files.
+It is not a user-facing script in normal operation, but
+is used here just to generate simulated data.

 ## Set up system
 Now that we have created the data sources, we can set up the reconstruction.